Welcome to today's edition of the Rush 24-7 podcast.

 So I'm like the spam in a Mark Davis sandwich.

-Big, big big big news week ahead.
+Big, big, big, big news week ahead.

-Uh so no wonder the Uyghurs would rather be in Bermuda.
+So no wonder the Uyghurs would rather be in Bermuda.

-Um it's uh it's a big week for health care.
+It's a big week for healthcare.

-So we'll get into health care a bit later.
+So we'll get into healthcare a bit later.

 People on the streets again out in Iran today.

-Uh the other the other Iranian government body I like is the uh is the one that Raf Sanjani, I don't know if he still heads it.
+The other Iranian government body I like is the one that Raf Sanjani.

 Raf Sanjani used to be the guy in charge of this.

-The uh Expediency Council.
+The Expediency Council.

 That is a terrific name for a government body.

-I think they should rename themselves the Expediency Council.
+I think they should rename themselves the Expediency Council, get Susan Collins to head it or something.

-Uh anyway, Iran's Council of Guardians has found that in over 50 Iranian cities, the voter turnout was well over 100%.
+Anyway, Iran's Council of Guardians has found that in over 50 Iranian cities, the voter turnout was well over 100%.

 Now, what a vibrant democracy Iran is.